Skip to main content

 Licensure: What Virginia Actually Requires

-Virginia does not require medical assistants to hold a state license.
+Virginia does not require medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) to hold a state license.
 The Virginia Department of Health Professions (VDHP) does not regulate the profession at the state level.
 That means there is no state board exam, no license renewal cycle, and no hours-of-training mandate set by Virginia law.

 What the market does require is a different story.
 Employers — especially larger health systems and specialty practices — strongly prefer candidates who hold national certification.
 The two most recognized credentials are: